smindel/silverstripe-gis/README.md

 (replace 'SS\_gis' with your db name)

 Steps two and three may not be necessary, so you might want to try one and four first and if four fails, do two, three and four.

+In order to install __Sqlite3__ you have to install SpatiaLite and `composer require silverstripe/sqlite3`.
+On Ubuntu and Debian run the following commands:

+    $ sudo apt install sqlite3 php-sqlite3 libsqlite3-mod-spatialite
+    $ sudo updatedb & locate mod_spatialite.so
+    > /usr/lib/x86_64-linux-gnu/mod_spatialite.so
+    update php.ini, set:
+    sqlite3.extension_dir = /usr/lib/x86_64-linux-gnu

 ## Configuration